Your claim could be worth...

 Pedestrian Accidents

 Pedestrians face the highest risk on the road, as outlined in the updated Highway Code hierarchy.
-In 2023, there were 47 pedestrian fatalities in Scotland.
+In 2023, 47 pedestrian fatalities were reported in Scotland, with hundreds more people sustaining serious injuries.

-Pedestrian injuries caused by road traffic accidents are particularly devastating as they have little protection.
+Unlike other road users, pedestrians have little protection.
 Even slow-moving vehicles can cause a range of serious injuries, including fractures, head and brain injuries or spinal injuries.

 At Watermans, our expert team of pedestrian road accident lawyers specialise in injuries sustained in road traffic accidents.
 Whether you sustained a minor injury or something more serious, speak to one of our pedestrian accident lawyers today.